 The Council for International Educational Exchange offers multiple opportunities to support faculty involvement including:

-- International Faculty Development Seminars that provide academic focus workshops around the world to incorporate global views into course content, create new courses and/or build partnerships with colleagues in your discipline for academic enrichment.
-Very affordable seminars (usually between $2,450 - $4,400) for a 10-day program (and scholarships/grants are available).
+International Faculty Development Seminars: Provide academic focus workshops around the world to incorporate global views into course content, create new courses and/or build partnerships with colleagues in your discipline for academic enrichment.
+Very affordable seminars (usually between $2,450 and $4,400) for a 10-day program.
+Scholarships/grants are available.

-- CIEE Visiting Guest Lecturer Program Guest lecturerships at one its four Global Institutes are available for fall, spring, and summer terms.
+CIEE Visiting Guest Lecturer Program: Guest lecturerships at one of its four Global Institutes are available for Fall, Spring and Summer terms.